Here we take a look at five of the worst Open chokes, highlighted by Jean Van de Velde's 72nd hole collapse at Carnoustie in 1999

 “When he got that bogey, I knew we had won,” said Curtis’ caddie, Andrew Sutton.

 Bjorn now had to birdie the final hole to force a play-off.
 Only one man had birdied that final hole all day.

-When Bjorn made par on 18, it meant he had lost out on being Open Champion by one stroke.
+When Bjorn made par on 18, it meant he had lost out on becoming the Champion Golfer of the Year by one stroke.

 That 17th hole had been the undoing of Bjorn in more ways than one.
 Earlier in the tournament in his frustration at his failure to escape the bunker he slammed his wedge down in disgust thus incurring two penalty strokes for grounding his club.